Nickname

 Milestones

-He became the first artistic gymnast representing Chinese Taipei to win a medal on pommel horse at the Olympic Games after claiming silver at the 2020 Olympics in Tokyo. (gymnastics.sport, 08 Aug 2021; SportsDeskOnline, 27 Sep 2021)
+He became the first artistic gymnast representing Chinese Taipei to win a medal at the Olympic Games by claiming silver on pommel horse at the 2020 Games in Tokyo.
+(SportsDeskOnline, 27 Sep 2021; gymnastics.sport, 08 Aug 2021)

-He became the first artistic gymnast representing Chinese Taipei to win a medal on pommel horse at the world championships when he claimed bronze at the 2018 World Championships in Doha, Qatar.
-He was also the first artistic gymnast from Chinese Taipei to win a gold medal at the Asian Games when he triumphed on pommel horse at the 2018 Asian Games in Indonesia. (taipeitimes.com, 04 Nov 2018; SportsDeskOnline, 04 Dec 2018; insidethegames.biz, 23 Aug 2018)
+He became the first artistic gymnast representing Chinese Taipei to win a medal on pommel horse at the world championships when he claimed bronze at the 2018 edition of the tournament in Doha, Qatar.
+He was also the first artistic gymnast from Chinese Taipei to win a gold medal at the Asian Games when he triumphed on pommel horse at the 2018 Asian Games in Indonesia.
+(SportsDeskOnline, 04 Dec 2018; taipeitimes.com, 04 Nov 2018; insidethegames.biz, 23 Aug 2018)

 Ambitions